Riding - Middle Fork Scenery - Photography - Spring Flowers - Exploring

-Day 3: A well earned rest day where we don't move camp but we can explore the Clack Creek Meadows or take a day ride up to the amazing Trilobyte Range and lakes situated in glacial cirques at their base.
+Day 2: A well earned rest day where we don't move camp but we can explore Big River Meadows.

-Day 6: We do not travel this day and instead explore the Big River Meadows area.
+Day 4: We do not travel this day and instead explore the upper Strawberry area including Winter Ridge and Cap Mountain area.
 We have several great day rides from this camp, as well as hiking with rewarding vistas of the surrounding Middle Fork country.

-The Big River, while traveling more than our other trips, has a number of options on the lay over days.
-Day rides up to Trilobyte Lakes, Dean Lake, Big River Meadows, and several other scenic and historic points of interest avail themselves to us.
-Also, the fishing on the Middle Fork of the Flathead is excellent this time of year and should not be passed up by the fishermen.
+The days are modestly short rides and campsites are in large open meadows, so there are of options on the lay over days.
+Day rides up to Crystal Ridge, Cap Mountain, Winter Points, and several other scenic and historic points of interest avail themselves to us.
 This is an amazing trip for hiking as well, as there are some great vistas available directly from most camps.

 Of particular interest, due to the absolute remote nature of the Bob Marshall, there is zero light polution, and near perfectly clear skies.
 The deep evening star gazing is intensely beautful, where you can see brilliantly our evening constellations, the Milky Way galaxy, and numerous shooting stars.
 This is a unique and rare opportunity to see our night time sky in a way you've not seen it before.
 The days are long out here, so plan on staying up late as sunset is about 10pm.

-As this is a 7 day travel trip, you'll want to bring along sufficient gear for an extended time in the mountains.
+As this is a 5 day travel trip, with modest travel days.
 Our recommended camping gear list is downloadable from the link below.
 As a summary however, you'll want to keep in mind the following specifics about this trip.
-There are usually 4 travel days and 3 lay over days (non-traveling).
-There is at most 2 days of fishing, and we can provide specific days for your fishing license.
-The things that are important and make your trip most comfortable are layered clothing appropriate for late summer.
+There are usually 3 travel days and 2 lay over days (non-traveling).
+Due to the elevation and the early July schedule, the fishing is not very good on this trip.
+This is targeted more for the riders, photographers, hikers, and explorers.
+The things that are important and make your trip most comfortable are layered clothing appropriate for early summer.
 It can get hot during the day, but the nights will be surprising cool.
 We can also get a thunderstorm on any given day, so you'll need good rain gear that you can wear riding or hiking.
 Comforable hiking/riding shoes are a must, and a good assortment of hiking socks varying from light to medium weight.
 Also, you may consider chaps for riding, or silk under your jeans as we do have some ground to cover on horseback.
 This will mitigate chafing.